ramzibou0735/aerial-autonomy-stack/README.md

 ## Part 1: Installation of AAS

 > [!IMPORTANT]
-> This stack is developed and tested using a [Ubuntu 22.04](https://ubuntu.com/about/release-cycle) host (penultimate LTS, ESM 4/2032) with [`nvidia-driver-570`](https://developer.nvidia.com/datacenter-driver-archive) (latest as of 6/2025) and Docker Engine v28 (latest stable release as of 6/2025) on an i9-13 with RTX3500 and an i7-11 with RTX3060 computers
+> This stack is developed and tested using a [Ubuntu 22.04](https://ubuntu.com/about/release-cycle) host (penultimate LTS, ESM 4/2032) with [`nvidia-driver-570`](https://developer.nvidia.com/datacenter-driver-archive) and Docker Engine v28 (latest stable releases as of 6/2025) on an i9-13 with RTX3500 and an i7-11 with RTX3060 computers

 ### Installation Step 1 of 3: Host Computer Setup